AllPoland/ArcViewer/README.md

 - 360/90 degree gamemode support (currently just displays as a regular map without rotation events)

-- Basic lighting support (V1 and V2 events on a single environment)

-- Basic chroma and custom color support (note and light colors, chroma color events)
+- Basic chroma support (chroma color events)

 ## Unplanned Features
 These features aren't included, and most likely never will be.
 If you ask for these I will unceremoniously tell you no.